devonzuegel/timezone-expander.alfredworkflow/README.md

 ### Example

-For example, if your system time is in Miami (ET) and you enter `tz 5pm PT Shanghai Zurich` in your Alfred launcher, this result will be pasted into your topmost app: `2pm PT / 5am Shanghai / 11pm Zurich`.
+If your system time is in Miami (ET) and you enter `tz 5pm PT Shanghai Zurich` in your Alfred launcher, this result will be pasted into your topmost app: `2pm PT / 5am Shanghai / 11pm Zurich`.

 Here's a breakdown of how the input works:
 - **`tz`** – This first argument is the command that tells to Alfred what workflow to run.